slerman12/Help-me/2-Opposing-views.md

 And in Spring, 2020, I worked in the office at the Med Center as my brain was just barely entering the first vestiges of recovery.
 I was [coming into the Med Center office regularly, working on the disease prognostication data and models on-site, and exercising more.](https://www.facebook.com/share/p/ShD9b4SeSA9Ebzbq/)

-Henry during my benzo brain damage edited it down for me into a workshop paper to submit it to that, and it was rejected one more time.
+Henry during my benzo brain damage edited down the MHDPA innovation paper for me into a workshop paper to submit it to that, and it was rejected one more time.
 He cut some pages from it to bring it down to the workshop paper length, did his best, and I really appreciated and appreciate it, despite the compounding circumstances slipping that opportunity ever further away.

 Had I taken a medical leave at the peak of this, at the end of the Spring, 2019 semester, I would've lost my salary, and wouldn't have been able to return for a long time, since the benzo brain damage was just getting started, in which case I most likely would've lost my health insurance, been delayed on all this work, including the area exam, for yet another year at least (including the time to write it), and, given [Henry's tenuous status having announced his intention to accept a directorship offer from the NSF](#red-light-at-clover-st-advisor-leaves), most likely would've been terminated for not having an advisor.